yashdiniz/FOCUSA-old/README.md

+# FOCUSA v3.0.0

+> This was the very first project I had ever endeavoured to do.
+The adventure did bring me quite far, and I am happy with progress.
+However, kindly
+> forgive any mistakes or immature programming decisions that may be documented here.
+I know this project contains a Gargantua of maintenance issues,
+> and will take a long time to fix and update.

 First of all, I would like to welcome you to FOCUSA!
 This product is a Learning Management System that is simple, interactive, and helpful!
 Okay, so first things first, here are the **assumptions** I've made throughout this tutorial.